About us

 What is Dear Earth?

 Dear Earth is a project that brings nature to life through illustrated stories and hands-on activities, helping young minds explore the wonders of biodiversity and the challenges it faces.
-Each story is based in real scientific research, transforming complex topics like climate change and biodiversity loss into exciting adventures that inspire children (and the young at heart!) to protect nature in their daily lives.
+Each story is grounded in real scientific research, transforming complex topics like climate change and biodiversity loss into exciting adventures that inspire children (and the young at heart!) to protect nature in their daily lives.

 Dr. Yanet Sepúlveda